kimberntsson/repo-excercise/README.md

 ```

 ### CancelBooking()
-This stored procedure deletes a specific booking from the database, allowing for better management and freeing up resources.
+This stored procedure deletes a specific booking from the database, enabling better management and freeing up resources.

 ```sql
 CREATE PROCEDURE `LittleLemonDB`.`CancelBooking`(IN booking_id_to_cancel INT)
 BEGIN